 This mystical, underground world has been an inspiration for many artists and a feature of Slovenia's national pride.
 Spectacular caves have been forming for thousands of years and today we are privileged to see their beauty unfold.
 There are more than 10.000 registered caves in Slovenia, with about 100 newly discovered each year.
 We can visit quite a few of them, but the grandest and most spectacular of them are Postojnska Cave and The Caves of Škocjan.

 Postojna cave, also known as the Queen of the underground world, is the biggest of them all.
 It is not just one cave but rather a system of 12 different caves, forming one of the most visited attractions in the whole of Europe.

-It was discovered by a simple cave lamplighter in 1818, whilst preparing the original cave for a visit of the Austrian Emperor Franz I. As he himself said it at the time of discovery: “There is a new world here, here is paradise!”.
+It was discovered by a simple cave lamplighter in 1818, whilst preparing the original cave for a visit of the Austrian Emperor Franz I. As he himself said it at the time of discovery: “There is a new world here, here in paradise!”.
 And he was right.
 Today this area is much more than just a cave.
-It has grown into a Postojna Cave Park uncovering 24km of discovered underground passages, galleries and halls.
-With more than 38 million visitors in the past 200 years and a cave train ride, it is truly a must see.
+It has grown into a Postojna Cave Park uncovering 24km of discovered underground passages, galleries, and halls.
+With more than 38 million visitors in the past 200 years and a cave train ride, it is truly a must-see.

 3.2km of Postojna Cave is covered by a cool electric train.

 Water dissolving limestone created magnificent forms of stalagmites and stalactites, from which one stood out and became a symbol of Postojnska Cave.
 It is a magnificent five-meter-tall, crisp white stalagmite called The Brilliant with an ornament-rich column standing next to it.